CIP-0001

 Project Enlisting

-Editors occasionally invite project maintainers to speak during review meetings and solicit them for ultimate approvals of proposals affecting a project under their authority.
-Said differently, CIPs that concern (part of) an enlisted project will only be merged after explicit acceptance of the enlisted reviewers.
+Editors occasionally invite representatives from enlisted categories to speak during review meetings and solicit them for ultimate approvals of proposals in their area of expertise.

 Note Optionally, projects may show their enlisting using the following badge on their introductory README: